 Areas of Emphases

 The Ceramics program is designed to support both sculpture and utilitarianware, handbuilding and wheelthrowing.
-Students are prepared to build w/clay and finish work w/ceramic surfaces.
+Students are prepared to build with clay and finish work with ceramic surfaces.
 However, the program also encourages cross-medium exploration with the intent of honing materials and content to express the integrity of the idea.
 The program parallels exposure to traditional and contemporary ceramics with the belief that knowledge of the historical/traditional forms of folk and ritual pottery and tribal fetishes contribute to the student's development in making an informed contemporary statement.

 - ART 2530 Ceramics: Space

 - ART 3530 Ceramics Studio